 Scoping Study, Systematic Scoping Review, Scoping Report, Scope of the Evidence, Rapid Scoping Review, Structured Literature Review, Scoping Project, Scoping Meta Review

 "Scoping reviews have great utility for synthesizing research evidence and are often used to [categorize or group] existing literature in a given field in terms of its nature, features, and volume."
 Note: Often a scoping review is confused with a mapping review.
-They are two different types of descriptive reviews and are not systematic reviews, but the methodology is closely related.
+They are two different review types.
+Scoping reviews are more topic based and mapping reviews are more question based.

 According to Grant and Booth (2009), Scoping reviews are "preliminary assessment of potential size and scope of available research literature.
 Aims to identify nature and extent of research evidence (usually including ongoing research)."